 - A subsidiary company in Singapore can either be a public limited company of a private limited entity.
 The choice is yours.

 - The revenue generated by a subsidiary company can be directly repatriated to the parent company.
+However, the subsidiary's debts are not necessarily the responsibility of the parent corporation.

 How to Set Up a Subsidiary Company in Singapore